Artemis: Symbols

-According to one of the Homeric Hymns to Artemis, she had a golden bow and arrows, as her epithet was Khryselakatos ("she of the golden shaft") and Iokheira ("showered by arrows").
-The arrows of Artemis could also bring sudden death and disease to girls and women.
-Artemis got her bow and arrow for the first time from the Cyclopes, as the one she asked from her father.
-The bow of Artemis also became the witness of Callisto's oath of her virginity.

 Chariots

-Artemis' chariot was made of gold and was pulled by four golden horned deer.
-The bridles of her chariot were also made of gold.
+Homer uses the epithet Chrisinios, of the golden reigns, to illustrate the chariot of the goddess of hunting.
+At the fest of Laphria at Delphi the priestess followed the parade on a chariot which was covered with the skin of a deer.

 Spears, nets, and lyre

-Although quite seldom, Artemis is sometimes portrayed with a hunting spear.
-Her cult in Aetolia, the Artemis Aetolian, showed her with a hunting spear.
-The description of Artemis' spear can be found in Ovid's Metamorphoses, while Artemis with a fishing spear connected with her cult as a patron goddess of fishing.
+Artemis is rarely portrayed with a hunting spear.
+In her cult in Aetolia, the Artemis Aetole was depicted with a hunting spear or javelin.

+Artemis is also sometimes depicted with a fishing spear connected with her cult as a patron goddess of fishing.
+This conception relates her with Diktynna (Britomartis).
 As a goddess of maiden dances and songs, Artemis is often portrayed with a lyre in ancient art.

 Deer

 Deer were the only animals held sacred to Artemis herself.
 On seeing a deer larger than a bull with horns shining, she fell in love with these creatures and held them sacred.
 Deer were also the first animals she captured.
 She caught five golden-horned deer and harnessed them to her chariot.
+At Lycosura in isolated Arcadia Artemis is depicted holding a snake and a torch and dressed with a deer skin, besides Demeter and Persephone.
+It seems that the depictions of Artemis and Demeter-Melaina (black) in Arcadia correspond to the earliest conceptions of the first Greeks in Greece.
+At the fest of Laphria at Delphi the priestess followed the parade on a chariot which was covered with the skin of a deer.

-The third labour of Heracles, commanded by Eurystheus, consisted of catching the Cerynitian Hind alive.
+The third labour of Heracles, commanded by Eurystheus, consisted of chasing and catching the terrible Ceryneian Hind.
+The hind was a female deer with golden andlers and hooves of bronze and was sacred to Artemis.
 Heracles begged Artemis for forgiveness and promised to return it alive.
-Artemis forgave him but targeted Eurystheus for her wrath.
+Artemis forgave him, but targeted Eurystheus for her wrath.

 Hunting dog

-Artemis got her hunting dogs from Pan in the forest of Arcadia.
+In a legend Artemis got her hunting dogs from Pan in the forest of Arcadia.
 Pan gave Artemis two black-and-white dogs, three reddish ones, and one spotted one – these dogs were able to hunt even lions.
-Pan also gave Artemis seven bitches of the finest Arcadian race.
-However, Artemis only ever brought seven dogs hunting with her at any one time.
+Pan also gave Artemis seven bitches of the finest Arcadian race, but Artemis only ever brought seven dogs hunting with her at any one time.
+In the earliest conceptions of Artemis at Lycosura, a bitch suitable for hunting was lying down by her side.